AST3101-BlackHoles/AST3101-BH-NS-Plasma/fall-2023/syllabus-fall-2023.md

 ## Course Work and Grading, Key Dates and Deadlines

-There will be 5 assignments throughout the 6 week course.
-Each assignment will count as an equal fraction of students’ final grades.
+There will be 3 assignments throughout the 6 week course.
+Each assignment will count as a certain fraction of students’ final grades.

 Each assignment will consist of a brief summary of a reading and pen-and-paper calculations.
 Some assignments will include “computational laboratories,” in which students are expected to write code and plot their results.
 Partial credit will be given, but late assignments will not be accepted without prior approval.